Editor's note: This story may contain spoilers for prying little eyes!

 "The Lumistella Company is proud to offer one-of-a-kind joyful family moments using characters kids’ love at Christmastime," Chanda Bell, founder & co-CEO of The Lumistella Company, home of The Elf on The Shelf, tells TODAY.com.
 "The traditions we offer are simple, classic and timeless."

-Whether you plan to go all out with elf accessories or want to keep it simple, here are 80 Elf on the Shelf ideas from arrival to departure to try, starting with ten ideas from the head elves themselves.
+Whether you plan to go all out with elf accessories or want to keep it simple, here are 77 Elf on the Shelf ideas from arrival to departure to try.

 1. A full clean-out.